Ilya Ehrenburg

-Ilya Grigoryevich Ehrenburg (Илья Григорьевич Эренбург, /ru/; – August 31, 1967) was a Soviet writer, revolutionary, journalist and historian.
+Ilya Grigoryevich Ehrenburg (Илья Григорьевич Эренбург, /ru/; – 31 August 1967) was a Soviet writer, poet, revolutionary, journalist, translator, and cultural figure.

 Ehrenburg was among the most prolific and notable authors of the Soviet Union; he published around one hundred titles.
 He became known first and foremost as a novelist and a journalist – in particular, as a reporter in three wars (First World War, Spanish Civil War and the Second World War).
-His incendiary articles calling for violence against Germans during the Great Patriotic War won him a huge following among front-line Soviet soldiers, but also caused much controversy due to their perceived anti-German sentiment.
+His incendiary articles calling for violence against Germans during the Great Patriotic War won him a huge following among frontline Soviet soldiers, but also caused much controversy due to their perceived anti-German sentiment.
 Ehrenburg later clarified that his writings were about "German aggressors who set foot on Soviet soil with weapons", not the whole German people.

 The novel The Thaw gave its name to an entire era of Soviet politics, namely, the liberalization which occurred after the death of Joseph Stalin.
 Ehrenburg's travel writing also had great resonance, and to an arguably greater extent, so did his memoir People, Years, Life, which may be his best known and most discussed work.
-The Black Book, edited by him and Vasily Grossman, has special historical significance, it describes the Holocaust in the Soviet Union, the genocide which was committed against Soviet citizens of Jewish ancestry by the Nazis; It was denounced as "anti-Soviet" and banned from publication.
+The Black Book, edited by him and Vasily Grossman, has special historical significance; it describes the Holocaust in the Soviet Union, the genocide which was committed against Soviet citizens of Jewish ancestry by the Nazis; it was denounced as "anti-Soviet" and banned from publication.
 It was first published in Jerusalem in 1980.

 In addition, Ehrenburg wrote a succession of works of poetry.